 Roles of the Enterprise Architect with Business Process Management (BPM) is a three-part series.
-Find a link to each section below
+Find a link to

 "The key thing is that term 'enterprise,'" said Todd Biske, an enterprise architect for a global corporation.
 "By virtue of their title the enterprise architect's objective is to look beyond the requirements of a particular project."